 How do you perceive failure?
 Do you see it as a setback or as an opportunity to learn which way doesn't work?
 Here are four tips to learn about your personal brand and uncover opportunity in the face of setbacks and failure:

-- How much of your decision making and action was emotion-based and how much was motivated by logic?
-Did you over think the situation and neglect your gut feeling?
-Often times, it is our intuition that guides us in the right direction, and our head gets in the way of doing what we know in our hearts is right.
+Did you overthink the situation and neglect your gut feeling?
+It often is our intuition that guides us in the right direction, and our head gets in the way of doing what we know in our hearts is right.

 Remember that your ability to deal with success is as important to your reputation and your career success as your ability to navigate failure.
 As the famous basketball coach John Wooden once said, "The true test of a man's character is what he does when no one is watching."